 This course examines the populist spectacle from both theoretical and empirical perspectives, critically engaging with the most prevalent understandings of the term and encouraging students to think of its representations in a new light.
 Advanced Bachelor’s level or Master’s level students of social sciences are warmly invited to take this course.

 This course offers a hands-on experience for students who are in equal degrees fascinated and confused by the persistence of populism in Europe and beyond.
-It is near impossible nowadays to read the news without coming across some sort of reference to populism, mostly in the form that it is an epidemic threatening our democratic societies.
+It is near impossible to read the news today without coming across some sort of reference to populism, mostly in the form that it is an epidemic threatening our democratic societies.

 On completing this course, students should have a good understanding of different approaches to populism and its relationship with the democratic governance in contemporary Europe.
 They would have a clear idea of what populism is and, more importantly, is not in today’s politics.
 They would have the capacity to grasp and analyse any text or speech that employs the term and to produce their own opinions on populism and populists both at a theoretical and an empirical level.

-Class Participation (%20)
+Class Participation (20%)

-Group Assignments (%40)
+Group Assignments (40%)

-Learning Diary (%40)
+Learning Diary (40%)